-Hot Water Storage Vessel(s) and Hot Water Systems (HWS): None on site.
+Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) which supplies hot water to the male ablutions via a flow only system.

 Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): None on site.